okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 ## Enable the dashboard

-The dashboard is not enabled by default.
+The dashboard is available in Self-Service Early Access (EA).
 You can enable it by going into your org's **Settings** > **Features**.
 In the **Early Access** section, scroll to the **Rate Limit Investigation Dashboard** setting, and click the toggle button to enable this feature.

 ## Access the dashboard

-The dashboard is an optimized tool that helps you investigate warnings and violations, and therefore, access to the dashboard is restricted to when you receive a rate limit violation for an endpoint.
-You can continue to follow that endpoint by bookmarking the dashboard URL, so you can always go back and check the consumption of that endpoint's rate limit.
+The dashboard is an optimized tool that helps you investigate warnings and violations, and therefore, access to the dashboard is available when you receive a rate limit violation for an endpoint.

 When a rate limit violation occurs, you're notified in the following ways and can access the rate limits dashboard from the link in the notification: